StaticJsCMS/static-cms/CONTRIBUTING.md

 ### Install dependencies

-> Only required on the first run, subsequent runs can use `yarn start` to both bootstrap and run the development server.
+> Only required on the first run, subsequent runs can use `yarn dev` to both bootstrap and run the development server.

 ```sh
 git clone https://github.com/StaticJsCMS/static-cms